BlockchainCommons/Research/papers/bcr-2026-004-signing-event-assertions.md

    - `xades:ClaimedRole` — The capacity in which the signer is acting
    - `xades:CommitmentType` — The purpose or meaning of the signature

-3. **The double-signing pattern** for cryptographically binding assertions to signatures
+3. **Two signing patterns** for cryptographically binding assertions:

-## The Double-Signing Pattern
+   - **Signature-with-assertions** (primary) — signer's own assertions about their signing act
+   - **Wrapped signing** — third-party assertions about already-signed content

+## Binding Assertions to Signatures

 ### Problem: Assertions Must Be Bound to Signatures